 - Add a slice of bread torn into bits to the gravy for better consistency and taste.

-- Mash the potatoes and veggies with a potato masher very finely, the finer the better.
+- Mash the potatoes and veggies very finely with a potato masher; the finer, the better.

 Ingredients